mm80843/T3.5/docs/Mitigation/PBN__Mitigation_1870.md

 # __Preventive Measures__

+## Property: has_MitigationSource

+* [Contributions of Smart City Solutions and Technologies to Resilience against the COVID-19 Pandemic: A Literature Review](https://github.com/mm80843/T3.5/blob/main/docs/Article/PBN__Article_227.md)

+## Risks possibly mitigated by this Mitigation

 ## Property: has_MitigationPrinciple

 Minimize physical contact and ensure social distancing.
 Use surveillance systems to detect and alert non-compliance.

-## Property: has_MitigationSource

-* [Contributions of Smart City Solutions and Technologies to Resilience against the COVID-19 Pandemic: A Literature Review](https://github.com/mm80843/T3.5/blob/main/docs/Article/PBN__Article_227.md)

 ## This Mitigation is enabled by the following technologies